MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-71-Caregivers-Benefits-Certain-Medical-Benefits-Offered-Family-Members-Veterans/section-71.20.md

 (7) The individual receives ongoing care from a primary care team or will do so if VA designates a Family Caregiver.

-(b) For two years beginning on October 1, 2020, a veteran or servicemember is eligible for a Primary or Secondary Family Caregiver under this part if he or she is a legacy participant.
+(b) For five years beginning on October 1, 2020, a veteran or servicemember is eligible for a Primary or Secondary Family Caregiver under this part if he or she is a legacy participant.

-(c) For two years beginning on October 1, 2020, a veteran or servicemember is eligible for a Primary or Secondary Family Caregiver under this part if he or she is a legacy applicant.
+(c) For five years beginning on October 1, 2020, a veteran or servicemember is eligible for a Primary or Secondary Family Caregiver under this part if he or she is a legacy applicant.

 [85 FR 46295, July 31, 2020, as amended at 86 FR 52618, Sept.
-22, 2021]
+22, 2021; 87 FR 57608, Sept.
+21, 2022]